-The conventional medication, Metformin (also known as glucophage) The biguanide class of antidiabetic medications, which also includes the withdrawn agents phenformin and buformin, originates from the French lilac or goat's rue (Galega officinalis), a plant used in folk medicine for several centuries.
+The conventional medication, Metformin (also known as glucophage), is used in a variety of ways.
+The biguanide class of antidiabetic medications – which also includes the withdrawn agents phenformin and buformin – originates from the French lilac or goat's rue (Galega officinalis), a plant used in folk medicine for several centuries.

-It has been used for non insulin dependent diabetes for moire than 50 years.
-It has been used to treat PCOS (polycystic Ovarian syndrome) for a long time In the last 5 years metformin has been found to have anti cancer properties
+It has been used for non-insulin dependent diabetes for more than 50 years.
+It has also been used to treat PCOS (polycystic ovarian syndrome) for a long time.
+In the last 5 years, Metformin has been found to have anti cancer properties.

-New data now suggests that metformin can cause B12 deficiency.
+New data suggests that Metformin can cause B12 deficiency.
 Metformin significantly increases the concentration of methylmalonic acid which is a cause of the neuropathy.
 This increase in methymalonic acid worsens the functional B12 staus of a patient.

-This is a significant finding which must be addressed in all patients taking metformin.
-There are other ways to decrease high serum glucose levels in a diabetic as dietary and exercise lifestyle changes.
-The use of botanical herbs as bitter melon, fenugreek, rosemary and cinnamon can also decrease plasma glucose.
+This is a significant finding which must be addressed in all patients taking Metformin.
+There are other ways to decrease high serum glucose levels in a diabetic such as dietary and exercise lifestyle changes.
+The use of botanical herbs such as bitter melon, fenugreek, rosemary, and cinnamon can also decrease plasma glucose.